Get on the electoral register

 Experian offers a free credit score service too.
 It's fairly basic, telling you what your credit score is, what band it fits in and whether it's good or bad.

-For a free ongoing Equifax score, ClearScore is a website and app gives you your score and updates it every 30 days.
+For a free ongoing Equifax score, ClearScore is a website and app that gives you your score and updates it every 30 days.
 It can coach you on ways to improve your credit score and offers personalised credit card and loan offers.

 Using one of these services, you should still be checking your full credit report regularly to see if everything is up to date and accurate.